-On the lower lake, the Knechtenhofer brothers tried to fend off a second steamboat company.
+On the lower lake, the Knechtenhofer brothers tried to fend off a second steamship company.
 They finally reached an agreement with their competitor and established the United Steam Navigation Company for Lakes Thun and Brienz (VDG).
 The Bellevue was moved to Lake Brienz in the winter of 1842/43, where it was operated under the name of Faulhorn until 1857.
 Hotelier Matti, on his part, turned the tables: from 1843, the Giessbach plied between Hofstetten and Neuhaus, thus competing with the new VDG steamer Niesen.
-In 1846, the VDG purchased the boat from Matti and renamed it Helvetia.
+In 1846, the VDG purchased the ship from Matti and renamed it Helvetia.
 Yet no later than 1856, another competitor appeared on Lake Brienz.
 With their own screw steamer Giessbach, the owners of the Giessbach Hotel offered regular boat trips to Interlaken and Brienz.
-In 1857, the hotel and the boat were acquired by the VDG.
+In 1857, the hotel and the ship were acquired by the VDG.
 A short time afterwards, the Giessbach was dismantled owing to an alleged design fault.
 In 1870, the VDG sold the Giessbach property to a third party.

-New boats, new railways
+New ships, new railways

 In 1859, the Berne - Münsingen - Thun railway line was opened.
-Two years later, it was extended to Scherzligen, thus connecting up with the steamboats to Interlaken.
+Two years later, it was extended to Scherzligen, thus connecting up with the steamships to Interlaken.
 At around this time, further steamers were taken into operation on Lakes Thun and Brienz: the Stadt Thun (1856), the Interlaken (1857), the Giessbach (1859) and the Stadt Bern (1861).
 The Faulhorn was converted into a barge and moved back to Lake Thun, where it sank in a storm off Oberhofen in 1864.